Nice to meet you.

 2. Altium 365

-One of the standout features of Altium 365 is its real-time collaboration capabilities.
-It helped me connect with circuit teams on the same designs simultaneously.
-Whether I was reviewing schematics or making PCB layout adjustments, it ensured everyone was on the same page.
-The platform’s version control system ensured that every change is tracked, which allowed me to view revision histories or roll back to previous versions with ease.
+One of Altium 365's standout features is its real-time collaboration capabilities.
+From many G2 reviews, I observe that it has helped many circuit teams work on the same designs simultaneously.
+Whether reviewing schematics or making PCB layout adjustments, it ensured everyone was on the same page.
+The platform’s version control system ensures that every change is tracked, which allows teams to view revision histories or roll back to previous versions with ease.

-I’ve also really enjoyed working with the PCB layout editor.
-It’s incredibly customizable, which allows me to make adjustments to designs quickly and seamlessly.
+I’ve also gathered from G2 reviews how beginners enjoyed working with the PCB layout editor.
+It’s incredibly customizable, which allows teams to make adjustments to designs quickly and seamlessly.
 I really appreciated the ability to effortlessly transition between schematic and PCB.
-It saved me a lot of time, as I could quickly modify and export designs.
-For teams that need to integrate these changes into their larger platform-based projects, this feature would make the entire process much more efficient, particularly when rapid adjustments are required.
+It could save teams a lot of time, as they can quickly modify and export designs.
+For teams that need to integrate these changes into their larger platform-based projects, I believe that this feature would make the entire process much more efficient.

 The 3D visualization feature was another area where Altium 365 impressed me.
-I was able to visualize how components fit on the board with ease, especially in tight spaces.
+I could visualize how components fit on the board with ease, especially in tight spaces.
 The software’s support for .step 3D bodies made it straightforward to see how everything would fit together.
 What stood out was the 3D rendering speed – even when working with complex components, they rendered quickly without any noticeable lag.
-I found the "snap points" feature particularly useful, as it helped me position even the most awkward 3D bodies with great precision.
+I found the "snap points" feature particularly useful, as it helped PCB teams position even the most awkward 3D bodies with great precision.

 Lastly, the draftsman tool has been an absolute highlight.
 Generating high-quality assembly drawings was a breeze with just a few clicks.
-This tool allowed me to create detailed and visually appealing drawings, which I could imagine would be very beneficial for manufacturing teams that need clear documentation for assembly.
+This tool allowed G2 users to create detailed and visually appealing drawings, which I could imagine would be very beneficial for manufacturing teams that need clear documentation for assembly.

 PCB design software: Altium 365

 However, despite these positive experiences, there are a few areas where I think Altium 365 could improve.
-One of the challenges I faced was with setting up PCB routing rules.
+One of the challenges I observed was with setting up PCB routing rules.
 It required a bit of programming knowledge, which might not be beginner-friendly.
-While I eventually became proficient, I could see how someone new to this type of design software might find this feature a bit tricky.
+I could see how someone new to this type of design software might find this feature a bit tricky.
 A more user-friendly interface for setting these rules would certainly make the process smoother for beginners.

-Another issue I encountered was with the design rule system.
-Some custom queries didn’t work as expected, particularly when trying to set up rules to ignore interfering components.
-For example, I created a "component clearance" rule with specific settings for vertical and horizontal clearance, but the rule didn’t consistently ignore collisions.
-Despite prioritizing the rule correctly, it failed to work on some occasions, which was frustrating.
+Another issue I came across was with the design rule system.
+Some custom queries didn’t work as expected, particularly when setting up rules to ignore interfering components.
+For example, when creating a "component clearance" rule with specific settings for vertical and horizontal clearance, the rule didn’t consistently ignore collisions.
+Despite prioritizing the rule correctly, it failed to work on some occasions.
+Such instances have been reported by many G2 users.

-I also ran into an issue with track length calculation.
-There were times when Altium seemed to ignore small segments of the track on certain layers, which could be problematic when trying to precisely match track lengths, especially for impedance-controlled designs.
-This led to inaccuracies in the layout, requiring me to manually adjust and double-check certain areas.
+I noticed G2 users mention occasional issues with track length calculation.
+There were times when Altium seemed to ignore small segments of the track on certain layers, which could be problematic when trying to match track lengths precisely, especially for impedance-controlled designs.

-Lastly, the Bill of Materials (BOM) feature took longer than expected to generate.
-Additionally, it needed to be updated every time I made changes to the schematic, which added delays to the workflow, especially when working with frequent design revisions.
+Lastly, G2 users reported that the Bill of Materials (BOM) feature took longer than expected to generate.
+Additionally, it needed to be updated every time a user made changes to the schematic, which added delays to the workflow, especially when working with frequent design revisions.

 What I like about Altium 365:

-• Altium 365’s project and library management tools made handling complex designs much easier for me.
-Their intuitive and powerful features allowed detailed work without feeling overwhelming, which would be valuable for teams managing large-scale projects.
+• Altium 365’s project and library management tools made handling complex designs much easier for PCB teams.
+Its intuitive and powerful features allowed detailed work without feeling overwhelming, which would be valuable for teams managing large-scale projects.

 What G2 users like about Altium 365: